Kiels Mountain, Queensland: History

-The mountain is named after Heinrich "Henry" August Keil who selected on the eastern slopes in 1880.
+The mountain is named after Heinrich "Henry" August Keil, who selected on the eastern slopes in 1880.
 He was the first settler at Diddillibah, on the north side of Kiels Mountain in 1869.
 Henry Keil was born 13 July 1838 in Frankenberg, Hesse, Germany, the eldest son of Heinrich Andreas Keil and Anna Katherina Schwaner.
-He immigrated to Queesland arriving in Brisbane 28 March 1857 on 'SS Helene'.
+He immigrated to Queensland, arriving in Brisbane 28 March 1857 on 'SS Helene'.

 Henry Keil and his wife Elizabeth were prominent Salvationists during the early growth of the Salvation Army on the Sunshine Coast, and were known for their charity to the local Aborigines.

 Kiel's Mountain State School opened on 23 September 1918 and closed on 15 April 1962.
 It was at 349-355 Diddillibah Road (north-west corner of Preston Road, 26.6471°S 152.9967°E); it is now within the locality boundaries of Diddillibah.

 The spelling was Anglicised from Keils to Kiels Mountain c1930.

 On 7 December 2003, 13-year-old Daniel Morcombe disappeared while waiting for a bus on Nambour-Connection Rd (Old Bruce Highway), near the Kiel Mountain Road overpass at Woombye.
 An arrest was made in August 2011 in connection with his death.
 His remains were discovered near the Glass House Mountains.